-Now, no one’s suggesting you make a smoothie entirely out of celery – it’s very distinct in terms of flavor, and too much of it will be overpowering.
+Now, no one’s suggesting you make a smoothie entirely out of celery, sever joint pain or not, it’s very distinct in terms of flavor, and too much of it will be overpowering.
 It’s enough to use one or two stalks for a large smoothie batch; two medium stalks offer 12% the RDA of vitamin A and 20% the RDA of vitamin K, and each medium stalk offering about 2% the RDA of calcium.
 You can pair celery with a few other mild greens like spinach or lettuce, or even some heavier-flavored greens like kale or dandelion of you’re looking to experiment.
 Don’t forget to include a sweet fruit as the main flavor base; red grapes or pineapples will be a good place to start.

 Buy celery that looks crisp and snaps easily.
 This will likely be the freshest celery available.
 The leaves are a good indicator too – look for bright green or pale green leaves.
 Celery is inexpensive and not seasonal, which helps.
 It’s helpful to remember to use a high-speed blender to make sure the celery fibers and strands get blitzed up enough and don’t remain intact.
 If they do, it kind of defeats the purpose of a smoothie.

-Here are a few good recipes for smoothies with celery in them.
+Here are a few good joint pain recipes for smoothies with celery in them.
 Just dump everything in a high-speed blender and blitz.

 Red grapes, 1 cup

 Banana, 1 (peeled)